heX16/OpenModbusTool/README.md

 # OpenModbusTool

-This is free, crossplatform and opensource Modbus-TCP client.
+This is free, crossplatform, multilanguages and opensource Modbus-TCP client.